 2022 was a pivotal year for the climate restoration movement.
 The Foundation for Climate Restoration made important strides in each of our programs and set ourselves up for an even more groundbreaking year in 2023.
 Read more in our 2022 Impact Report.

 Happy holidays!
 As a member of our climate restoration community, we know you care about engaging thoughtfully in your holiday festivities, whether gathering at home or vacationing away.
 We’ve created this gift guide featuring companies leading the way with carbon-negative, carbon-neutral, and sustainable products and practices.
 This guide will help you to give gifts in the most climate-positive way possible—and don’t forget to add a few to your own wish list!

 This self-paced online course introduces high school students to climate change, climate restoration, climate action, and climate justice.
 It uses personal stories from young people around the world to make the concepts more concrete and relatable.
-The course will launch in Fall 2022.
+The course is schedule to launch in Summer 2023.

 Click here to learn more about the lesson.